dkarter/stl_parser/README.md

 # StlParser

-Parses ASCII STL files into Elixir structs
+Parses ASCII STL files into Elixir structs uses Erlang's built-in :leex and :yecc modules for tokenizing and creating an AST.

 ## Usage